DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-1_whats-a-list.md

 The index numbers are a crucial element when working with lists.

 ### Inputs and Outputs
-![Input Examples](images/6-2/Polycurve.Inputs.png)
-> 1. The input data for *PolyCurve.ByPoints* and *Circle.ByCenterPointRadius* are the same, however the Polycurve node gives us one polycurve while the Circle node gives us 5 circles with centers at each point.
+The input data for *PolyCurve.ByPoints* and *Circle.ByCenterPointRadius* are the same, however the Polycurve node gives us one polycurve while the Circle node gives us 5 circles with centers at each point.
 Intuitively this makes sense: the polycurve is drawn as a curve connecting the 5 points, while the circles create a differenct circle at each point.
 So what's happening with the data?

-2. Hovering over the *points* input for *Polycurve.ByPoints*, we see that the input is looking for *"Point[]"*.
+Hovering over the *points* input for *Polycurve.ByPoints*, we see that the input is looking for *"Point[]"*.
+Notice the brackets at the end.
 This represents a list of points, and to create a polycurve, the input needs to be a list for each polycurve.
 This node will therefore condense each list into one polycurve.

-3. On the other hand, the *centerPoint* input for *Circle.ByCenterPointRadius* asks for *"Point"*.
+On the other hand, the *centerPoint* input for *Circle.ByCenterPointRadius* asks for *"Point"*.
 This node looks for one point, as an item, to define the center point of the circle.
 This is why we get five circles from the input data.

-4. Recognizing these difference with inputs in Dynamo helps to better understand how the nodes are operating when managing data.
+Recognizing these difference with inputs in Dynamo helps to better understand how the nodes are operating when managing data.

+![Input Examples](images/6-2/Polycurve.Inputs.png)
+> 1. The *points* input for *PolyCurve.ByPoints* is looking for *"Point[]"*.
+This represents a list of points.
+2. The output for *PolyCurve.ByPoints* is a single PolyCurve created from a list of five points.
+3. The *centerPoint* input for *Circle.ByCenterPointRadius* asks for *"Point"*.
+4. The output for *Circle.ByCenterPointRadius* is a list of five circles, whose centers correspond to the original list of points.

 ###Lacing
 Data matching is a problem without a clean solution.
 It occurs when a node has access to differently sized inputs.
 Changing the data matching algorithm can lead to vastly different results.